top of page

 is possible.
 I believe that every person has the potential to be successful and happy.

-When working with adults, I emphasize an ecological and strengths-based approach using psychodynamic and evidenced-based interventions.
+When working with adults, I emphasize an ecological and strengths-based approach using psychodynamic and evidence-based interventions.
 You are the expert of your own

 experience and with the right tools, every person is capable of success.
 I most often see